 - Use of cheating techniques, like planting malware and viruses that pose a risk to users as well as automatic redirects to third-party resources or downloading another program when the user downloads something else.

 - Aggressive display of ads (including pop-ups) — Yandex updated its core algorithm in 2012 and 2014 to spot and punish sites with intrusive pop-up windows that interfere with UX and content accessibility.

 Plus, you can monitor user behavior by using Yandex.Metrica and analyzing (regularly) your web server logs.

 - Sources of traffic

 Find out where your users come from and which sources bring most users to your site.
-Monitor changes in a report.
-Analyze the behavior of users from new sources, as these new users' behavior may require changes on your part.
+An aspect of technical SEO to keep an eye on, in order to better understand your audience.
+Monitor changes in a report, analyze the behavior of users from new sources, as these new users' behavior may require changes on your part.